 The next time he told a story about some other child’s mistake, I handed him the clipboard and said, “Here is your pen.”
 He circled the numeral 1, and I returned the clipboard to the shelf.
 That was it.
 The last numeral he ever circled was 7.

-Each time I get to the Behavior Management Protocol level, Personal Record is my first choice among the new consequence alternatives.
+Personal Record is my first choice among the new consequence alternatives, when I find myself at this Behavior Management Protocol level.
+It’s simple.
 The adult says nothing other than “Time to mark your chart.
 Here’s your pen.”
 No need to comment after the child makes a mark — especially not thanking the child.
 The child is not doing this for you, so why thank the child?
 The child is doing this for them.
 No thanks are needed from anyone.

 No incentives are needed either, such as a treat for no-mistake days.
 If one wanted to offer some additional support, I suggest showing the clipboard and simply saying, “No marks today.
 How about that.”
 And put it back.